raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 ### Ricoh fi7090 or fi7800

 Ricoh Corporation recently purchased Fujitsu, including their line of high-volume and high-speed production grade scanners, which they have rebranded as Ricoh products but they are keeping the same model names.
 The fi7090 is a good example of a scanner suitable for scanning verification ballots.
 However, it appears their current product is the fi7800 series, which is a little slower, at only 110 ppm.
 List price in 2023, fi7800: $10,425; fi-7900: $15,159.
-Pickup roller set $45, Brake Rollers $65 from Ricoh website only. ($110 total) Duty cycle: 600K.
+Pickup roller set $45, Brake Rollers $65 from Ricoh website only. ($110 total) Roller duty cycle: 600K.

 https://www.pfu-us.ricoh.com/scanners/fi/fi-7800